 Lawrence R. Velvel is the founding Dean, Dean Emeritus of Massachusetts School of Law, and a professor of law.
-Mr. Velvel is an honors graduate of the University of Michigan and a 1963 graduate of the University of Michigan Law School, where he served on the law review and was elected to the Order of the Coif.
+Mr. Velvel is an honors graduate of the University of Michigan and a 1963 graduate of the University of Michigan Law School, where he served on the law review and was elected to the Order of the

+Coif.
 He was a law professor from 1966-1978, first at the University of Kansas and then at Catholic University.

 He has been a partner in major law firms in Washington, D.C., and was the first chief counsel of an organization established to write United States Supreme Court briefs in support of state and local governments.
 He has been active in Supreme Court litigation, constitutional law, antitrust law and complex litigation.

 He is the author of a book dealing with constitutional aspects of the Vietnam war, of eight books written since 2000 and is the co-author of a ninth, and of numerous law review articles and articles for legal and daily newspapers.
-He has written thirtythree United States Supreme Court briefs, and serves as a moderator and executive producer of an MSLAW television program, the book discussion show Books of Our Time.
-This program is carried by television stations nationwide.
+He has written thirty-three United States Supreme Court briefs, and served as the moderator and Executive Producer of the MSLAW television program, Books of Our Time.
+This program was carried by television stations nationwide.